Meteor (horse): Background

 Meteor was a chestnut colt foaled in 1839.
 He was sired by York Gold Cup and Liverpool Cup winner Velocipede, who sired a number of top runners including Epsom Derby winner Amato.
 Meteor's dam, Dido, was a daughter of Derby winner Whisker.
 He grew to stand 15 hands and 3 inches high.

 Racing career

 Meteor stated as the 6/4 favourite for the 2000 Guineas Stakes at Newmarket on 26 April 1842.
 Ridden by William Scott, Meteor won the race by half a length from Wiseacre.
 Misdeal finished in third with Archy in fourth place of the eight runners.
 In July at Goodwood he finished unplaced behind Misdeal in the Racing Stakes over a mile, after starting as 6/4 favourite.
 He was kept in training as a four-year-old, but was never fit enough to race.
 These two races were his only appearances and he earned £1,500.

 Stud career

 Meteor was a stallion at Catterick in Yorkshire.
 He stood for a fee of five guineas and five shillings for the groom.
 He died sometime after 1861 (when he appeared for sale).

 Pedigree

+Meteor is inbred 4S x 5D to the mare Rosalind, meaning that she appears fourth generation on the sire side of his pedigree and fifth generation (via Hyacinthus)# on the dam side of his pedigree.

+Meteor is inbred 4S x 5D to the stallion Coriander, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Hyacinthus)# on the dam side of his pedigree.

+^ Meteor is inbred 5S x 4D x 6D to the stallion Potoooooooo, meaning that he appears fifth generation (via Coriander)^ on the sire side of his pedigree and fourth generation and sixth generation (via Hyacinthus)# on the dam side of his pedigree.

+^ Meteor is inbred 5S x 4D to the stallion Trumpator, meaning that he appears fifth generation (via Sorcerer)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Meteor is inbred 5S x 4D to the stallion Sir Peter Teazle, meaning that he appears fifth generation (via Virgin)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.